-The key tools of our proposal are weak measurements and the resulting weak values [18, 19].
-Weak measurements are (von Neumann) standard measurements [20] where the coupling strength λ between the measured system and the apparatus is minuscule.
+The key tools of our proposal are weak measurements and the resulting weak values [19, 20].
+Weak measurements are (von Neumann) standard measurements [21] where the coupling strength λ between the measured system and the measuring pointer is minuscule.
 Consequently, the disturbance of the weak measurement to any subsequent (strong) measurement, usually called post-selection, is negligible.
-By post-selecting on a particular pure state $|\varphi\rangle\langle\varphi|$, in the vanishing interaction strength limit $\lambda \to 0$, one can derive the weak value of the observable A where ρ is the pre-selected (mixed) state of the measured system [21].
-Throughout this paper, we omit the preselection sub-index whenever it is clear from the context.
-Weak values are intrinsically complex which has already proved useful in characterizing the mathematically observable-independent probability space [22], several quantum paradoxes [23], the quantum state [24- 30] and unobservable quantities such as the geometric phase [31-34] and the non-Hermitian operator [35]; see also the review papers [36-39].
-We show that may also take advantage of the complex feature of the weak values in assessing the amount of entanglement with a single measurement set-up without need for using simultaneous copies of the state.
+By post-selecting on a particular pure state $|\varphi\rangle\langle\varphi|$, in the vanishing interaction strength limit $\lambda\to 0$, one can derive the weak value of the observable A as where ρ is the pre-selected (mixed) state of the measured system [22].
+Throughout this paper, we omit the pre-selection sub-index whenever it is clear from the context.
+Weak values are intrinsically complex which has already proved useful in characterizing the mathematically observable-independent probability space [23], several quantum paradoxes [24], the quantum state [25-31], and unobservable quantities such as the geometric phase [32-35] and the non-Hermitian operator [36]; see also the review papers [37-40].
+We show one that may also take advantage of the complex feature of the weak values in assessing the amount of entanglement with a single measurement set-up.
 This result builds up on the fact first noted in Ref.
-[28] that certain weak values can be inter-
+[29] that, when a Laguerre-